 Every year when fall hits, the farmer’s market is full of different types of winter squash.
 You might see tables full of yellow squash, pumpkins, spaghetti squash, and acorn squash.
 And, of course we all know butternut squash too.
 But have you ever noticed buttercup squash?

 - How to cook buttercup squash in the oven

 - More kitchen resources

 Buttercup squash is one of the least well-known types of winter squash – but it’s one of the tastiest varieties!
 Its unique flavor is full of warmth and comfort, especially during a blistery-cold winter day.

 This unique winter squash is packed with health benefits and nutrients too!
 It’s the perfect side dish for any winter recipe you make.

 What is buttercup squash?

-Buttercup squash has dark green skin.
-The shape is relatively flat, and you might see a few streaks of light green color on the exterior.
-When you cut it into half, you will find bright orange flesh.
-The contrast of color is very eye-catching.
+Butternut squash is tan, but buttercup squash has dark green skin.
+It has a relatively flat shape, and you might see a few streaks of light green color on the exterior.
+It has a bright orange flesh when you cut it in half – the contrast of color is very eye-catching.

 What does buttercup squash taste like?